cnsuhao/engine1/ReadMe.md

 Note, your application will still need to execute within the build/install/bin directory as it has the binaries and data files in it.

-There is a CMakeLists.txt in the sdk folder that you can also run to build and run any of the provided howto examples.
+There is a CMakeLists.txt in the sdk folder that you can also run to build and run any of the provided HowTo examples.
 You can edit the EngineHowTo.cpp to run a particular example, and even code in the HowToSandbox.cpp to run your own engine!